clhenrick/dhcr-rent-stabilized-data/README.md

 We have listings for most years as far back as 2002.
 I have attached links to the files for the years we have available.

 Please note that the building list for each year only includes buildings whose owners have registered buildings containing rent stabilized units by the date of the database update.
 If an owner did not file, or filed late, the building will not appear in our list.
 Also, if a building contains rent controlled unit(s) but no rent stabilized units, the building will not appear on these lists.

-Let me know if you have further questions.